formulagp/formulagp.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The problem with integrating a new method, especially an algorithm, is making sure that all data input required to perform the actual sort match.
 This program originally created a vector to house all the elements from the CSV file, so pulling this data for use with the new upgraded selection algorithm was simple.
 The hardest part of implementing this algorithm was mentally picturing how the loops are occuring to properly write the code necessary.
 It's very easy to get lost while trying to understand exactly what part of the loop needs to increment or decrement, which is why drawing out exactly what the code is doing line by line can help see what step is performing what.
 Understanding how the loop is supposed to work may be easy, but actually designing it to work with a previously created program proved quite difficult.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The link below contains the Github repository that includes the enhanced program with the upgraded selection sort function, along with the original program for comparison purposes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The links below contain the Github repository that includes the enhanced program with the upgraded selection sort function, along with the original program for comparison purposes.

 [Upgraded Selection Sort Repository](https://github.com/formulagp/Upgraded-Selection-Sort)

+[Original Vector Sort v[1.0.0]](https://github.com/formulagp/Upgraded-Selection-Sort/blob/master/OriginalVectorSorting.cpp)

 # MongoDB Database
 ### Database Design